FHPythonUtils/AnsiToImg/DOCS.md

  | process()
 ```

-process the ansi text into a series of ansi blocks
+process the ANSI text into a series of ANSI blocks

 <a name=".ansitoimg.ansire.AnsiBlocks.setAnsiBlocks"></a>
 #### setAnsiBlocks